redraiment/jssp/README.md

 # License

-Distrubuted under the GPLv3 License.
+Distrubuted under the Apache v2 License.
 See `LICENSE` for more information.

 # Contact